zwicker-group/py-pde/docs/paper/paper.md

 implementation.

-Finally, the package provides many convenience methods that allow analyzing simulations on the fly, storing data persistently, or visualizing the temporal evolution of quantities of interest.
+Finally, the package provides many convenience methods that allow analyzing simulations on the fly, storing data persistently, and visualizing the temporal evolution of quantities of interest.
 These features might be helpful even when not dealing with PDEs.
 For instance, the result of applying differential operators on the discretized